kids encyclopedia robot

 Known for longest-serving President of the Métis Nation of Alberta

-Audrey Mae Poitras (née Audrey Mae Dumont; born 1950) has served as president of the Métis Nation of Alberta since 1996, the first female in that position.
+Audrey Mae Poitras (née Audrey Mae Dumont; born 1950) is a Canadian politician who served as president of the Métis Nation of Alberta from 1996 to 2023.
+Poitras is the first female to serve as president.
 She also serves as vice-president on the Canadian Métis National Council and joined the Board of the Canadian Executive Service Organization in 2004.

 Career